najamelan/ws_stream_wasm/README.md

    ws.close().await;

-   // Note that since WsStream::connect resolves to an opened connection, we don't see
+   // Note that since WsMeta::connect resolves to an opened connection, we don't see
    // any Open events here.
    //
    assert!( evts.next().await.unwrap_throw().is_closing() );